nskatti1/Fast-Robots/docs/lab10.rst

    :height: 315

-Conclusion
+Reflection
 ----------

-// The Bayes Filter successfully localized the robot by combining a probabilistic motion model with a Gaussian sensor model.
-Performance was accurate in structured environments and degraded slightly with ambiguous sensor readings or symmetric features.
-Belief maps and trajectories confirmed the method's validity, and the filter’s performance improved as more measurements were incorporated.
+The Bayes filter significantly improves localization performance compared to dead reckoning (odometry only).
+Somethings I noticed were that errors were lowest when the robot was near walls or corners (distinct sensor readings), and highest in open or symmetric spaces.
+Optimizations like skipping low-probability cells and vectorized operations allowed it to run in reasonable time.

 Lab 10 References
 -----------------

 Thanks to the Fast Robots TAs, especially Mikayla Lahr whose webpage I took heavily inspiration from and constantly cross checked.
+I looked at Aravind Ramaswami's page for referencing his table.
+And Aidan McNay's page for a little bit of his code.
+I also copied the way Aidan dispalyed his videos's and images side by side because I liked it.